capitalnumbers/wp-simple-voting/readme.txt

 == Description ==

-WP Simple Voting enables a voting module for your website's posts, pages and custom posts where anyone can vote a single or multiple contents.
+WP Simple Voting enables a voting module for your website's posts, pages and custom posts where anyone can vote a single or multiple contents and show the most voted content.

 = Features in WP 2-Stage Login 1.0 include: =